A Community of Faith in the Jupiter, Tequesta and Hobe Sound Area

 Is there a dress code?
 No. We are an eclectic bunch.
 From dresses and suits to shorts, hats or feather boas, you will see it all!
 Dress however you are most comfortable.

 Where is the church office located and when is it open?
 The church office is located in the Ryon building which is northeast of the Sanctuary.
 Click here for a campus map.
 The office is open Monday through Friday, from 8:30 a.m. to 4:00 p.m.
-Summer hours, from June through September are 9:00 a.m. to 3:00 p.m.
+Summer hours, from June to September are 9:00 a.m. to 3:00 p.m.